-(D) A disciplinary or dismissal action against a public officer or employee; but nothing in this act shall be construed to impair the right of such officer or employee to a public hearing if formal charges are brought;
+(D) A disciplinary or dismissal action against a public officer or employee, but nothing in this charter shall be construed to impair the right of such officer or employee to a public hearing if formal charges are brought.

-(4) The only binding action which may be taken in executive session shall be the securing of real estate or property purchase options.
+(4) The only binding action that may be taken in executive session shall be the securing of real estate or property purchase options.

 (5) The public body may admit persons to executive sessions whose presence it judges to be critical to deliberations.